Stakers-space/staking-scripts/manager/README.md

 # Staking.sh shell script for clients management
 `staking.sh` script allows control basic actions related to staking clients in a simple way.

+This util is used within `StakersSpace configuration` option at [Stakers.space interactive guides](https://stakers.space/guides).

 ### Check version of the script installed on the node
 ```